pennyether/contracts/README.md

 	- probably need to install other things...
 I've polluted my global NPM at this point
 	- truffle test test/PathToTest.js
 	- Front-end development is more complicated... see the readme in "/app"

+Notes:

+	- truffle compiles by passing a "runs" paramater to solcjs.
+This parameter tells the optimizer to optimize against a certain number of "runs" of the contract...
+0 represents never running the contract, 1000 represents calling it 1,000 times, etc.
+	  Now, etherscan validates against a value of 200.
+There's a separate page that can allow you to enter a custom value here:
+	  Anyway, you can change truffle's default by finding wherever the fuck it is installed (/usr/local/bin/lib/node_modules/trufflesuit/node_modules/truffle-compile)
+	  and changing the value there.